 N = Needs Improvement

 Students need to make sure they are in compliance with the Coronado High School Honor Code.
-Any student caught cheating on any assignment or using a translator will receive a “0” for that assignment and a phone call home.
-A referral will be sent to the dean.
-The second offense will result in a “0” on the assignment as well as a “0” for 10% of the quarter grade.
-Please see the Coronado High School Honor Code for further information.
+Any student caught cheating on any assignment or using a translator will receive a "0" for that assignment and a phone call home.
+Students should not be using technological applications/devices to look up sentences, but only single words.
+Furthermore, please do not allow native speakers to complete work for you, as this goes against the honor code as well.
+Every writing assignment turned in must be 100% authentically your work!
+Please see the Coronado High School Honor Code for further info.

 **My goal is to provide a safe environment for all students to learn more about the Spanish language/culture and feel comfortable asking questions.
 I will not tolerate putdowns, criticism, teasing, bullying, or any of the like.